Rigby Group: History

-The group’s hotel division, the Eden Hotel Collection, was founded in 1995 and currently comprises five hotels across the Midlands and South West of England.
+The group’s hotel division, the Eden Hotel Collection, was founded in 1995 and currently comprises five hotels across the Midlands and South West England.

 In 2006, the group launched its real estate division, Rigby & Rigby.

-In 2010, the group acquired Coventry Airport from West Midlands Airport Ltd after it was forced to close in 2009 due to debt.
+In 2010, the group acquired Coventry Airport after it was forced to close in 2009 due to debt.

-In 2013, the group expanded its aviation division by acquiring British International Helicopters (BIH).
+In 2013, the group expanded its aviation division by acquiring British International Helicopters.
 In June 2013, the group acquired Exeter Airport from Balfour Beatty.
-Sir Peter Rigby commented "that the purchase price was "significantly south" of the £60m paid by Balfour Beatty in 2007".

-The following week, the group announced it had also acquired Regional and City Airport Management Limited from Balfour Beatty Plc and became responsible for the overall operation of Blackpool and City of Derry and Solent airports.
+The following week, the group announced it had also acquired Regional and City Airport Management Limited from Balfour Beatty and became responsible for the overall operation of Blackpool, City of Derry and Solent airports.

-In 2014, the group acquired Norwich Airport acquired for an undisclosed sum.

-In September 2014, the group’s aviation division completed the acquisition of Capital Air Charter in Exeter, bringing both Capital Air Charter and Capital Air Ambulance services into the Rigby Group.
+In June 2014 Norwich Airport was acquired.
+In September 2014, the group’s aviation division completed the acquisition of Capital Air Charter, Exeter, bringing both Capital Air Charter and Capital Air Ambulance services into the Rigby Group.

 In 2017, the group acquired Helen Green Design and, in the following year, acquired Lawson Robb to bring together with their own design firm, Rigby & Rigby.
 Since 2018, these firms have all operated under the new Rigby Group Allect Design banner.

-In 2017, the group also acquired Bournemouth Airport from Manchester Airports Group (MAG).
+In 2017, the group also acquired Bournemouth Airport from Manchester Airports Group.

 As of 2018, the group’s financial services division consisted of three companies: FluidOne, Nuvias and Rigby Capital.

 According to the 2023 Global Family Index published by EY and the University of St Gallen, The Rigby Group is one of the 500 largest family businesses globally.

 In June 2024, the Rigby Group, in collaboration with Haatch and the West Midlands Co-Invest Fund, funded the ‘One to Win’ initiative, which aims to support tech start-ups in the West Midlands region.
+In August 2025Bournemouth and Exeter airports were sold to ICG.

 The Rigby Group's headquarters are located in Stratford-upon-Avon.